Canon 1D vs Sony A7C

 Studio photographers will appreciate that the Canon 1D (unlike the A7C) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A7C is a recent model that features in the current product line-up of Sony.
-In contrast, the 1D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 1D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1D was succeeded by the Canon 1D Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D Manual (free pdf) or the online Sony A7C Manual.
+Further information on the features and operation of the 1D and A7C can be found, respectively, in the Canon 1D Manual (free pdf) or the online Sony A7C Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D and the Sony A7C?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.